 - Small Business Administration’s Women-Owned Small Business Certification (WOSB) or

-- Economically Disadvantaged Women-Owned Small Business Certification (EDWOSB)
+- Economically Disadvantaged Women-Owned Small Business Certification (EDWOSB).

-- Has a personal net worth of less than $750,000
+- Be owned and controlled by one or more women, each with a personal net worth of less than $850,000.

 To remain certified, you must complete an attestation form every year.
 Every three years, an SBA representative or third party will conduct a more in-depth review of your business to make sure it still meets the certification requirements.
+They must also update their SAM.gov profile annually to ensure their Dynamic Small Business Search (DSBS) profile remains active.

 HUBZone program